heneault/yocto-pitrezor/README.md

 This code is used to build the linux platform image for the raspberry pi zero and pi 4 to be able to run the pitrezor software at bootup.

+Note: This process will download and build a large amount of software, so be sure to allow at least 50GB of space on the host system and expect the process to take several hours.

 ## How to build pitrezor image?

 1. [Install Docker](https://docs.docker.com/engine/installation/)